By Vexen Crabtree 2005 May 22

 "Every action has an equal and opposite reaction" is a physical law that means for every force, the vector sum of opposite forces causes overall neutralization.
 This is required for the conservation of energy.
 But what is a "force" and what is an "opposite" force?

 All forces have properties of physical location, direction, strength and direction in time.
 What we call "opposite" forces are merely forces with many properties that are equal and only one or two that are opposite.
-Note that the strength of a force is measured in Newtons.
-So, if a force is exerting itself Northwards at 20N newtons, the opposite force is one that contains many similar properties: Its effective vectoral position in space is the same as the other force, its sum strength is also the same, and its medium is the same.
+Note that the strength of a force is measured in Newtons (N).
+So, if a force is exerting itself Northwards at 20N, the opposite force is one that contains many similar properties: Its effective vectoral position in space is the same as the other force, its sum strength is also the same, and its medium is the same.
 Its direction is opposite, but only across one axis.
 What we call an "opposite" only has one opposite property, all the rest are the same.
 Clearly what we mean by "opposite" in science is very much not a completely logical opposite, but a useful phrase to mean that one property, when added to its antagonist, equals zero.
-The overall vector force of any interaction is zero, but we call it an "opposite" despite being unable, logically, to state which property is the opposite.
+The overall vector force of any interaction is zero, but we call it an "opposite" despite being unable, logically, to state which property is the opposite without knowing the assumptions of the speaker.

 For example if we have an electron moving "Northwards" with energy of 0.2MeV, what is an "opposite" to it?
 Just referencing an "opposite" to it does not suffice without assumptions or context because there is no true "opposite" to an object or force.
 We could say an opposite is a positron, the same speed, direction, etc, but with a positive charge.
 When they touch, they annihilate.
 Or, we could say its opposite is an electron that is physically "opposite" our electron in a room.
 Or maybe it is traveling in the opposite direction on a particular axis.
 Without an underlying assumption about reality, our "opposite" electron doesn't exist and is not a precise object.
-The thinking process around naming something an "opposite" relies on assumption and context.
+The thinking process around naming something an "opposite" relies on assumption and context, because there are no true 'opposites' to particles or forces.

 These three problems can apply to all subatomic particles that I can think of, and all subatomic properties I can think of, including wilder properties such as spin.
 Rather than say (illogically) that the particles are opposites it is sensible instead to say that some of the properties of the particles interact destructively with each other.

+Good and evil are to many an 'obvious' reality but with thought, the concept of these opposites makes little sense.
 What is good for one being is frequently bad for another.
 For example in nature the whole cycle of biological life is based on death and recycling.
-Hence why major religions have historically been based around these themes, especially vegetation gods who rise every Winter Solstice.
-All predators find it good that prey is available; if you protect the prey you harm the predators, and whilst it is bad from the prey's point of view to be eaten, it is necessary from the predators point of view.
-In nature, natural survival is violent and competitive.
+Hence why major religions have historically been based around these themes, especially vegetation gods who are reborn every Winter Solstice.
+All predators find it good that prey is available; if you protect the prey you harm the predators, and whilst it is bad from the prey's point of view to be eaten, it is necessary from the predator's point of view.
+In nature, survival is violent and competitive.

-For example: A nuclear warhead is bad for millions of people but may well be good for undersea creatures who suffer from our pollutants.
-A life-saving vaccine may be good for many people but atrocious for the environment and create suffering due to overpopulation.
-Contraceptives are evil to Catholics, but a social good to others.
-Religion, society, individuals, species, cultures and systems all have conflicting interests, there are no universal interests that are good for all.
+Moral subjectivism is not limited to the human concern for other humans.
+A nuclear attack is bad for billions of people but may well be good for undersea creatures who suffer from our pollutants.
+Eliminating environmental toxins from our waste may make industry less efficient and slow the economy, but is good for other species.
+A life-saving vaccine may be good for many people but could be atrocious for the environment and create suffering due to overpopulation.

 The conclusion is that many concepts of "opposites" are illusions.
 Visible colours such as Black and White are not physical opposites, moral concepts of Good and Evil are anthrocentric and subjectivist.
 Rich and poor, hot and cold are both only illusionary opposites.
 In all English usages of the term "opposite" it is an arbitrary and incidental term, according only to cultural definition and suited to Human experience, not to absolute reality.
 In reality, in science and physics, there are no simple opposites.
 Physically it is not true that "everything has an opposite" and truer that "nothing has an opposite".
 Beyond suppositions and assumption, any in-depth investigation of an "opposite" shows it to be a useful phrase and term, but not a description of any deep reality.
 The term "opposite" is only suited to English and art, not to logical philosophy or physical science.